 Part of your job is comforting patients who are dealing with health problems.
 You also help answer questions about the procedures.
 This allows you to take a more active role without the demands of some of the other hands-on careers.

-Do you want to learn more about the options available in radiology?
+Do you want to learn more about the options available for MRI continuing education?
 Check out the courses available for MRI techs and other diagnostic professionals.